David Fincher: Collaborators

 Over the course of his career, Fincher has shown loyalty to many members of his cast and crew.
 As a music video director, he collaborated with Paula Abdul five times, as well as Madonna and Rick Springfield four times each.
 Once he made the transition to feature films, he cast Brad Pitt in three of them.
 He said of Pitt, "On-screen and off-screen, Brad's the ultimate guy ... he has such a great ease with who he is."
-Bob Stephenson, Michael Massee, Christopher John Fields, John Getz, Elias Koteas, Zach Grenier, Charles Dance, Rooney Mara, Jared Leto, Arliss Howard, and Richmond Arquette have also appeared in at least two of his films.
+Bob Stephenson, Michael Massee, Christopher John Fields, John Getz, Elias Koteas, Zach Grenier, Charles Dance, Rooney Mara, Jared Leto, Arliss Howard, Tilda Swinton, and Richmond Arquette have also appeared in at least two of his films.

 Fight Club was scored by the Dust Brothers, who at that point had never scored a film.
 Describing their working relationship with Fincher, they said he "was not hanging over our shoulders telling us what to do" and that the only direction he gave was to make the music sound as great as the score from The Graduate (1967).
 Nine Inch Nails members Trent Reznor and Atticus Ross composed the music for The Social Network, The Girl with the Dragon Tattoo, Gone Girl, Mank, and The Killer.
 The musicians describe their working relationship as "collaborative, respectful, and inspiring" although quipped that it "hasn't gotten any easier".
 Many years before the duo worked with Fincher, he arranged for a remix of the Nine Inch Nails song "Closer" to play over the opening credits of Seven.
 Howard Shore composed the scores for Seven, The Game, and Panic Room.

 Darius Khondji and Jeff Cronenweth have served as cinematographers for Fincher's films.
 Khondji said, "Fincher deserves a lot of credit.
 It was his influence that pushed me to experiment and got me as far as I did."
 Fincher has hired sound designer Ren Klyce in all his films since 1995 and trusts him "implicitly".
 He has worked with film editor Angus Wall since 1988.
 Wall has worked on seven of his films, five of which as editor.

 Donald Graham Burt has served as a production designer for six films and Bob Wagner has served as an assistant director for six.
 Casting director Laray Mayfield has worked with Fincher for over 20 years.
 In a 2010 interview, Fincher said, "You don't have to love all of your co-collaborators, but you do have to respect them.
 And when you do, when you realize that people bring stuff to the table that's not necessarily your experience, but if you allow yourself to relate to it, it can enrich the buffet that you're going to bring with you into the editing room."